Hi, I’m Bandana!

 -

-Design research makes use of people's actual experiences.
+Human-centered design research makes use of people's actual experiences.
 We can learn about these experiences through creative methods such as workshops, facilitation methods, qualitative interviews and prototyping as well as traditional quantitative methods such as surveying and analysis.

 These methods help us look at an issue, challenge or opportunity from many different points of view.
 The synthesis of which provides strategic direction, opportunities to build new prototypes, and move towards new ways of collectively acting towards a solution.